ariannamethod/karl/README.md

 ---

 ## What Even IS This?

-KARL is what happens when you take Andrej Karpathy's nanoGPT, feed it through a chaotic neural blender, wrap it in a custom Linux kernel, add a dash of schizophrenic prompting, and tell it to have an existential crisis about whether tokens predict reality or reality predicts tokens.

 **KARL** stands for **Kernel for Autonomous Recursive Logic** — but let's be honest, it could also stand for "**K**arpathy's **A**rchitecture **R**eally **L**ives" or "**K**inda **A**wesome **R**esonance **L**ogic" or whatever makes you feel like you're part of something meaningful while staring at terminal output at 3 AM.